jltxgcy/CVE_2019_2025_EXP/README.md

 # CVE_2019_2025_EXP
-you shoud build in aosp environment
+you shoud build in aosp environment.